anikaarevalo/accenture_power_bi/README.md

-## Descriptiom
+## Description

-Becode collaborates with Accenture has a mission to get business perspectives from the data.
-Our team who is consist of Becode Brussels and Ghent, did three steps to complete the task.
-Firstly, the data is gathered from Azzure Cosmos DB then we cleaned it to remove the bias and inaccuracy.
-After, we created data visualization using PowerBI.
-An immense and valuable brainstorming involved during the project.
+Becode, in collaboration with Accenture, has a mission to generate business perspectives from the data.
+Our team from Becode Brussels and Ghent executed three steps to complete the task.
+Firstly, the data was gathered from Azzure Cosmos DB then we cleaned it to remove bias and inaccuracy.
+After, we created data visualizations using PowerBI.
+Valuable and intense brainstorming sessions were involved during the project.

 ## Installation

+The following software and tools were utilised in this project:

 1. Power BI
 2. Python